-This transfer of identifiable data is disclosed in the PISC.
+Any necessary transfer of identifiable data is disclosed in the PISC.
 The CTRC will preserve the confidentiality of participants taking part in the study and The University of Liverpool is registered as a Data Controller with the Information Commissioners Office.